kaizten/kaizten.github.io/development/vue/style-guide.md

 Basically, we don’t actually implement this principle ourselves.
 The component-based architecture of Vue and its reactive data system provides a natural way of following the Open/Closed principle in our code.

-**31. Liskov Substitution Principle (LSP).** Despite its rather scary name, this principle simply states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
+31. Liskov Substitution Principle (LSP).
+Despite its rather scary name, this principle simply states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
 Here is an example of how this principle can be applied to Vue components.
 In this example, we have a component that displays a form with a submit button (Form.vue):
 ```javascript
 <template>
   <form @submit.prevent="submit">